 Outside, if weather permits, prepare your garden.
-Add compost to flower beds and a layer of mulch around shrubs and other plants to keep them warm through winter.
-Fill any bare spots in your garden with flowering cabbage and kale.
+Using a garden rake, add compost to flower beds and a 2 to 3-inch layer of mulch around shrubs and other plants to keep them warm through winter.
+Fill any bare spots in your garden with flowering cabbage and kale to last through winter.

-When you’re done with your outdoor work, wipe down your garden tools and store them away in a covered location, if possible.
+When you’re done outdoors, wipe down your garden tools and store them away in a covered location, if possible.

 Now all you need to do is enjoy your garden’s bounty on your Thanksgiving table.

 Force paperwhites for Holiday Blooms

 Perfect for gifts, flower bulbs such as paperwhites and amaryllis can be planted in November so they bloom in time for gorgeous holiday blooms.
 White and brightly colored blooms will brighten up your indoor space on the coldest days, plus they make excellent gifts.
 Learn about holiday houseplants.

 Take advantage of good weather days by preparing next year’s garden beds.
 If you haven’t already cleaned out your garden, go ahead and remove spent blooms and plants.
 Prepare next year’s garden by mixing in 2 to 3 inches of compost.
 Add a layer of mulch to protect perennials and dormant bulbs, shrubs and trees.

 Once you’re done with all your gardening tasks for fall, clean up and store your garden tools.
 Just rinse the tools and towel dry.
 Rub steel wool on garden tool blades to remove any debris and rust.
 Coat with multi-purpose oil or WD-40.
 Find out more on how to clean garden tools.